-For general tips on creating academic posters, including resources for designing posters from scratch, click here: http://research.kennesaw.edu/our/students/make-a-poster.php.
+For general tips on creating academic posters, including resources for designing posters from scratch, click here.

 - Use a plain white background.

-- Only use high resolution KSU approved logos (review the Office of Strategic Communications and Marketing visual identity guidelines for more information).
+- Only use high resolution KSU approved logos.
+Please review the Office of Strategic Communications and Marketing visual identity guidelines for more information).

 - Use only high-resolution logos & images (preferably 300 dpi).
 Do NOT copy and paste images from the Web.
 Web images are only 72 dpi.
 The submitter is responsible for obtaining proper copyright for any images used, if applicable.

-- A free poster template for KSU posters can be found at the Center for Excellence in Teaching and Learning (CETL): http://cetl.kennesaw.edu/faculty-poster-printing.
+- A free poster template for KSU posters is available from the Center for Excellence in Teaching and Learning as well another free poster template option from the Office of Undergraduate Research.

 - Although many of the following websites charge a small fee, utilization of stock photos will provide you with high resolution and professional looking photos and images.

-To print your poster through the Office of Undergraduate Research, please complete the form below:Undergraduate Research Poster Printing Form
+To print your poster, please complete the form below:Undergraduate Research Poster Printing Request Form